With a VFX studio in the cloud, all the world’s a stage

 Jeremy Smith (right) discusses Jellyfish Pictures' digital transformation journey with Autodesk VP Diana Colella onstage at Autodesk University 2022.

-“It all began ten years ago, before the media and entertainment industry started to really shift to cloud-based technology,” says Jellyfish Pictures' chief technology officer, Jeremy Smith.
+“It all began ten years ago, before the media and entertainment industry started to really shift to cloud-based technology,” says Jellyfish’s chief technology officer, Jeremy Smith.
 “Even then, circumstances were forcing us to think about things differently.

 “Our first studio was in the heart of London.
 But London is an expensive city and it’s almost impossible to get a big enough facility, so we moved into multiple buildings.
 From an infrastructure perspective you had to replicate your entire technology deployment almost once per site.”